 At the time I had rented an apartment in Chiang Mai, but there was a two-day booking gap in the middle of my stay.
 Instead of finding another place, I decided to use the gap as an excuse to explore somewhere new.

 I took the public bus north from Chiang Mai’s Arcade Bus Station, which is still one of the simplest ways to travel between Chiang Mai and Chiang Dao.
-The route follows Highway 107, gradually leaving the city behind as smaller towns and agricultural valleys begin to appear along the road.
+As this Chiang Dao guide outlines, the route follows Highway 107, gradually leaving the city behind as smaller towns and agricultural valleys begin to appear along the road.

 The trip takes roughly 90 minutes.